imayuxiang/imayuxiang.github.io/_posts/2014-10-29-pomelo-php-client.md

 layout: post
 title: pomelo php client
 category : project
-tags : [Javascript, pomelo, PHP]
+tags : [JavaScript, pomelo, PHP]
 ---

-# This is depecrated since pomelo is only supporting libpomelo2 with various bindings.
-I've removed the github repo and you may find the archive here([Download](/assets/pomelo-php-client-master.zip)).
+** This is depecrated since pomelo is only supporting libpomelo2 with various bindings.
+I've removed the github repo and you may find the archive here([Download](/assets/pomelo-php-client-master.zip)).**

 pomelo-php-client
 =================